Lukarney/ConnectExp/README.md

 **Required Must-have Stories**

-* [fill in your required user stories here]
 * User can view feed
-* User can request services from someone
+* User can match with someone
 * user can create an account
-* user can find people based on requirements
 * user can login
 * users can be on the feed